occludra/.github/profile/README.md

 The OSS is a complete, production-ready security proxy.
 If a feature doesn't require distributed infrastructure, it belongs in the OSS.
 The 8-provider expansion (from 2 at launch) is one example of this commitment.

+**Enterprise features** (SAML SSO, RBAC, SIEM connectors) require centralized identity management, organization-level metadata, and persistent event streaming — inherently multi-tenant services. **Hybrid VPC** bridges the gap: prompts stay in your network while the cloud manages policies, SSO, and analytics via metadata-only telemetry.

-> **Skip the setup?** [aisecuritygateway.ai](https://aisecuritygateway.ai) — everything here plus dashboards, smart cost routing, semantic caching, EU AI Act compliance logging, and recursive loop protection.
+> **Skip the setup?** [aisecuritygateway.ai](https://aisecuritygateway.ai) — everything here plus SSO, RBAC, SIEM connectors, Hybrid VPC, dashboards, smart cost routing, and 600+ models.
 1M free credits, no credit card.

 ---